Strategic Goals and Government-wide Management Initiatives

 These impacts include:

-The Secretary of State is supported by a Deputy Secretary, the Executive Secretariat, the Office of Foreign Assistance, the Counselor and Chief of Staff, six Under Secretaries, and over 30 functional and management bureaus and offices.
-The Deputy Secretary of State serves as the principal deputy, adviser, and alter ego to the Secretary of State.
+The Secretary of State is supported by two Deputy Secretaries, the Executive Secretariat, the Office of Foreign Assistance, the Counselor and Chief of Staff, six Under Secretaries, and over 30 functional and management bureaus and offices.
+The Deputy Secretary of State (D) serves as the principal deputy, adviser, and alter ego to the Secretary of State.
+The Deputy Secretary of State for Management and Resources (D-MR) serves as the Department’s Chief Operating Officer.
 The Under Secretaries have been established for Political Affairs; Economic Growth, Energy and Environment; Arms Control and International Security Affairs; Public Diplomacy and Public Affairs; Management; and Civilian Security, Democracy and Human Rights.
 The Under Secretary for Management (M) also serves as the CFO for the Department.
 The Comptroller has delegated authority for many of the activities and responsibilities mandated as CFO functions, including preparation of the AFR.

 Six regional bureaus support the Department’s political affairs mission – each is responsible for a specific geographic region of the world.
 These include: